aabccd021/bun3nix/README.md

 Run this subcommand **after** running `bun install`.
 This subcommand assumes `bun.lock` are present in the current directory.
-The `node_modules` should also be present if you use GitHub dependencies.
+The `node_modules` should also be present if you use github dependencies.

 ```sh
 nix run nixpkgs#bun install is-even @types/bun # generates package.json, bun.lock, and node_modules